Support for victims and witnesses of crime

 Going to court

-However, we can make sure you get plenty of help and advice in the run-up to and on the day itself, to put you at ease.
+We can make sure you get plenty of help and advice in the run-up to and on the day itself.

-We’ll introduce you to a member of the Witness Care Unit, a part of the Crown Prosecution Service.
+We’ll introduce you to a member of the Witness Care Unit.

 This person will be your single point of contact throughout.
 They'll:

 - give you all the information you need

 - offer support and refer you to any relevant support services

 They can arrange a court visit before the day so you can familiarise yourself with the layout of the courtroom.

 On the day, they can also make sure you arrive through a different entrance to the offender and wait in a separate area whenever possible.

 If you’re feeling vulnerable or intimidated by the offender, or if a child or young person is giving evidence, the court may be able to provide a range of special measures, such as: